The Leverhulme Trust Aural Diversity Doctoral Research Hub

 LAURA students will be supervised by a highly diverse range of supervisors drawn from several departments across Salford.
 Most disciplines involved with sound are represented, including acoustics, anthropology, art, architecture, computer science, education, engineering, English literature, music/music technology, occupational science, psychology, sociology and speech.
 Students will have access to facilities including performance and recording spaces, dedicated acoustics facilities and psychology labs.

-From 1 Oct 2025, LAURA students will each receive a stipend of £20,780 per year (matching the UKRI rate).
+Currently the stipend is £20,780 per year, 2026 rate will be similar (matching the UKRI rate).
 LAURA students will not pay tuition fees.
 In addition, Leverhulme-funded LAURA PhD students will each have access to up to £10,000 for research and professional development costs.

 About us